Table of Contents

 Treatment of specific conditions

 Most of the cases with neck pain are treated with conservative therapy.
-Passive movement, muscle strengthening exercises some time found to provide immediate relief from the symptoms of neck pain.
-Such therapy mostly helpful in patients with neck pain originating from mechanical stress/ strain/ sprain.
+Muscle strengthening exercises were found to provide some relief from the symptoms of neck pain.
+Such therapy is mostly helpful in patients with neck pain originating from mechanical causes such as a strain.
 Physical therapy in addition to home exercise and use of hard cervical collar can alleviate pain in most of the cases.
-It is sometimes called “wait and see” approach.

-- Opioids can be used in severe cases of neck pain
+- Opioids can be used in severe cases of neck pain.
+Opioids can cause dependence

 - Muscle relaxants (cyclobenzaprine in a dose of 5 to 10 mg three times daily per oral) may be useful in certain cases

-- Acute pain or radicular symptoms can be treated by different neuropathic medication like gabapentin in a dose of ranging from 300 to 1200 mg per oral thrice daily
+- Acute pain or radicular symptoms can be treated by different neuropathic medications like gabapentin in a dose of ranging from 300 to 1200 mg three times a day.

 - Injectable steroid can be used in cervical foramen or around facet joints